rrovetto/Orbital-Space-Ontology-Project/README.md

 This has been a pursuit since 2011 when I thought of applying ontology to the orbital debris domain to help ameliorate the OD hazard via ontology-based data-sharing and integration (verifying documents and references available upon request).
 I continue to search for an opportunity to work sustainably on and complete this project, ideally in a team environment with professionals with the required knowledge, e.g., astrodynamics, astroinformatics, computer science, and ontological engineering.
 I have developed enough paper concepts to make this a PhD project, but also seek to enter a space discipline degree program, with astronauitcs and orbital dynamics being my original passions.

 ## Warranty
 No warranty.
-Presented "AS IS"
+Presented "AS IS".

-## Rights
+## Copyright
 © 2011-2020, Robert John Rovetto.
 All right reserved.

-Not authorized for commercial use unless negotiated with the author.
+Not authorized for commercial use unless explicitly negotiated with the author.